jelmstrom/node-prometheus-grafana-kube/README.md

 open UI:
  `minikube service --namespace=default grafana`

-Configure prometheus datasource
+Configure prometheus datasource as `http://prometheus` using the `proxy` option in grafana.
+This works because the service port is `80`
-Copy the URL from the prometheus taband use as URL in grafana
+This is a good example of how applicaiton config becomes more simple. no need to pass in paramaters to differentiate i.e. api calls or databnase locations.
+Use a service name and it will use the internal dns to look up the IP.

 ## Node app
 `kubectl apply -f minikube_config/node-app.yml`